-This year the TIDES Technology Demonstration at Pentagon Center Court hosts a live demonstration of innovative technologies to improve disaster assistance and development.
-More than 70 civilian groups and businesses set up with no water, no power, and no shelter; nothing except what they make for themselves.
-Non-profit organizations, citizen associations, specialized vendors, and others show off their best ideas and tools to help people in post-disaster, post-conflict, or in extreme poverty situations.
-The demonstration is an offshoot of the TIDES (Transformative Innovation for Development and Emergency Support) research project at George Mason University.
-The 2017 TIDES Technology Demonstration is scheduled for Tuesday-Thursday, September 12-14, 2017 (set-up day on Sept 12).
-The demo will open at 0900 and close at 1700.
-A smaller demonstration at the Pentagon will follow on 18-20 Sept (Mon-Wed)
+This year the STAR-TIDES Technology Demonstration will be held at the Fairfax campus of George Mason University (GMU) in the vicinitiy of Merten Hall lawn (enter "Merten Hall" into Google Maps) and the Fenwick libraray.
+The demo will host a live demonstration of innovative technologies to improve disaster assistance and development.
+Civilian groups and businesses set up with no water, no power, and no shelter; nothing except what they make for themselves.
+Non-profit organizations, citizen associations, specialized vendors, and others show off their best ideas and tools to help people build individual and communiy resilience to natural and man-made emergencies.
+The 2017 STAR-TIDES Technology Demonstration is scheduled for Tuesday-Thursday, September 12-14, 2017 (set-up day on Sept 12).
+The demo will open at 0830 and close at 1800 (1500 on Thursday, Sept 14).
+A smaller TIDES demonstration at the Pentagon will follow on 18-20 Sept (Mon-Wed)

 For more information please contact: firstname.lastname@example.org

-TIDES focuses on identifying emerging technologies and sustainable solutions to support a variety of missions.
+STAR-TIDES focuses on identifying emerging technologies and sustainable solutions to help build individual and community resilience to natural and man-made emergencies.
 More a science fair than a trade show, different inventors and field operators exchange insights and experiences, promoting public-private cooperation through presentations, technology demonstrations, workshops, and networking.
 Speakers will discuss cross-cutting issues ranging from logistics and soft power, to information-sharing and community-based solutions.
 There are also discussion groups open to the public throughout the week that will address a variety of pertinent issues.
 This year the following interests included:

 • Building Integrated Partnership Capacity in austere environments.
 Focusing on cross-cutting solutions that can be sustained by local populations and on information flows designed to reduce the likelihood of violent outbreaks in stressed situations.